ochorocho/kap-nextcloud/README.md

 KAP screen recorder plugin to upload files to Nextcloud

-* Upload puclic or password protected shares
+* Upload public or password protected shares
 * When Upload is done all relevant data is copied to clipboard (share link, valid-until date, password)
 * Configure lifetime of a share
 * Works with Kap 3